browserengineering/book/book/accessibility.md

 Color scheme
 ============

-Dark mode has a similar problem to focus: when it's on, a web developer will want to adjust all of the styles of their page, not just the ones provided by the browser.
-(But they'll want to be able to customize those built-ins also.)
+Dark mode has a similar problem to focus: when it's on, a web developer will want to adjust all of the styles of their page, not just the ones provided by the browser. ^[But they'll also want to be able to customize those built-ins!]
 Now dark mode is a browser state just like focus, so it would technically be possible to introduce a pseudo-class for it.
 But since dark mode is a global state that applies to all elements, and it's unlikely to change often, the pseudo-class syntax is too repetitive and clunky.

 So instead, dark mode uses a [*media query*][mediaquery] syntax.
 This a lot like wrapping some lines of CSS in an if statement.
 The syntax: